-Hanh Thong Tay Church was built from 1921 to 1924 under the sponsorship of Le Phat An (1868-1946).
-Le Phat An is Le Phat Dat’s son – one of 4 the most famous great landlords in South Vietnam at that time.
-Mr. An is also Queen Nam Phuong’s Uncle.
-Hanh Thong Tay Church is built according to Byzantine architecture style and imitated Basilica of St. Vitale in Ravenna, Italy while most of the churches in Vietnam is built according to Gothic or Roman ones.
+Hanh Thong Tay Church was built from 1921 to 1924 under the sponsorship of Mr. Le Phat An (1868-1946).
+Le Phat An is the son of Le Phat Dat who is known as one of 4 most famous great landlords in South Vietnam at that time.
+Mr. An is also uncle of Queen Nam Phuong – one of the most beautiful and kindest Vietnamese queens.

 If you have a chance to travel to Ho Chi Minh City, do not forget to visit this place.
 Or just join Saigon Sightseeing Tour by Motorbike to explore Top Churches in Ho Chi Minh City.